yardstick17/BlogConnectingDots/content/Deep Learning/image_aesthetics.md

-Title: Image Quality: Is your click Beautiful?
+Title: Image Aesthetic Assessment
 Date: 2017-05-01 00:00
 Category: Deep Learning, Artificial Intelligence
 Summary: Image Aesthetic Assessment using Deep Learning.
 The defined network takes the complete image instead of fixed or re-sized input.
-This makes the network to learn for oringal image composition.
+This makes the network to learn for original image composition.

 <br>

-***'Beauty is really in the eye of the beholder'***
+> **_"Beauty is really in the eye of the beholder"_**

 Image aesthetics assessment is an attempt to define the **beauty** of an Image.